 - 1 tbsp tomato paste

-- 1 tsp creole seasoning blend *see notes
+- 1 tsp creole seasoning blend *see notes, use more as needed

 - 2 cup milk *see notes